-Within 10 working days of a concern being raised the Head or Chair of Governors will write to the whistle-blower:
+Within 10 working days of a concern being raised the Head/Director of Finance and Operations/Chair of Governors will provide the whistleblower with an initial response:

-- Acknowledging that a concern has been raised - Indicating how it is proposed the matter will be dealt with - Giving an estimate of how long it will take to provide a final response - Telling the whistle-blower whether any initial enquiries have been made - Telling the whistle-blower whether further investigations will take place and if not, why not.
+- Acknowledging that a concern has been raised - Indicating how it is proposed the matter will be dealt with - Giving an estimate of how long it will take to provide a final response - Telling the whistleblower whether any initial enquiries have been made - Telling the whistleblower whether further investigations will take place and if not, why not.

-The amount of contact between the Investigating Officer and the whistle-blower will depend on the nature of the matters raised; the potential difficulties involved and the clarity of information provided.
-If necessary the investigating officer will seek further information from the whistle-blower.
+The amount of contact between the Investigating Officer and the whistleblower will depend on the nature of the matters raised, the potential difficulties involved and the clarity of information provided.
+If necessary, the Investigating Officer will seek further information from the whistleblower.

-If the investigating officer needs to talk to the whistle-blower, they are permitted to be accompanied by a trade union representative, a professional association representative, a friend, or a fellow member of staff not involved in the area of work to which the concern relates.
+If the Investigating Officer needs to talk to the whistleblower, they are permitted to be accompanied by a trade union representative, a professional association representative, a friend or a fellow member of staff not involved in the area of work to which the concern relates.
 This person will provide support only, and will not be allowed to become involved in the proceedings.